sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/4500 - draft-field-order.md

 In which case Sensible extracts by default in the following order:

 1. Run fields array.
-2. Run computed fields, which transform fields output.
+2. Run computed fields, which transform fields output:
+   1. Run all computed fields that aren't Suppress Output methods.
+   2. Run Suppress Output fields.

 3. Run sections (“documents inside documents”).
 Cordons off a document range and extract fields or computed fields from it independently.
 Suited to complex repeating data.

 4. Return all fields, computed fields, and sections